microsoft/MSLab/Scenarios/S2D and Cluster Sets/readme.md

 ![](/Scenarios/S2D%20and%20Cluster%20Sets/Screenshots/ViewingClusterSet.png)

+### Move all VMs to Cluster Set namespace

-Now we will move all VM's to cluster set namespace (Live storage migration)
+Now we will move all VM's to cluster set namespace.
+Since Storage Live Migration does not work as files already exist in destination, we can either move files to another volume or unregister and register again with following trick.

 ````PowerShell
 #Grab all VMs from all nodes